cbpark/ptc-cluster/docs/tips-and-tricks/madgraph.md

   5) openmpi/1.10.7  10) MG5aMC_PY8_interface/1.0
 ```

-We now jump to a compute node.
+Note that MadGraph 5 is not installed in the module.
+Go to the official [webpage]((https://launchpad.net/mg5amcnlo)) to get the source tarball.
+After extracting the tarball into a working directory, we jump to a compute node.
 The compute node will automatically be chosen by Slurm.

 ``` no-highlight
 $ srun -p longlunch --pty bash